posit-conf-2025/ds-workflows-r/README.md

 ### posit::conf(2025)

-by James Black, Orla Doyle, Doug Kelkhoff, and Michael Mayer
+by Katie Masiello and Ryan Johnson

 -----